 Seeds - Most people with an allergy to seeds are allergic to sesame.
 It can cause severe reactions in people who are susceptible, and the allergy is becoming more common in the UK because we're eating more sesame, for example, in bread and muesli.
 It's also possible to be allergic to other seeds, such as sunflower and poppy seeds, but this is far less common.

-Fish and shellfish - Allergy to fish affects about one in 200 people, while shellfish allergy affects one in 100 in places where a lot of these foods are eaten.
+Fish and shellfish - Allergy to fish affects about one in 200 people, while shellfish allergy affects one or two in 100.
 Reactions can be severe and some people can even be sensitive to the vapours produced when seafood is cooked.

 Wheat - People can have different reactions to wheat, but the form that can be associated with asthma symptoms is usually true, immediate wheat allergy.
 This causes instant symptoms, which may include rashes, wheezing, conjunctivitis, diarrhoea and a worsening of eczema.
 There have also been reports of people working in bakeries developing asthma-like symptoms as a result of inhaling flour.